osocra/boms/2021/10/25/14/README.md

 ## PUMPKIN SPICE PERSIMMON
-> Spicy and zesty, warm and sweet, indulgence your senses and body
+> Spicy and zesty, warm and sweet, indulge your senses and body

 | Item | Quantity | UoM  |
 | :---     | ---:    | :--- |